 However, you don’t have to pay €500 per night just to see Greece’s most spectacular view.
 It’s quite possible to spend a quarter of that, if you don’t mind staying inland and walking 10 minutes to reach the panoramic crater rim.
-In fact, it’s quite nice to hang out caldera-side by day, enjoy the famous sunset from a café, check out Fera’s buzzing tavernas and clubs before retiring to a peaceful night in Rena's Suites.
+In fact, it’s quite nice to hang out caldera-side by day, enjoy the famous sunset from a café, check out Fera’s buzzing tavernas and clubs before retiring to a peaceful night in Rena's Suites (or 'Callia Retreat', as it is being re-branded).
 Made up of 2 buildings, the hotel sits on the quiet edge of town and had a big refurb in 2012.
 The majority of the rooms are now very slick indeed: clean, stylish, with TVs and fridges, some with balconies, too.
 And, best of all, there's a pretty pool to laze around.

 - Just 15 rooms - the larger categories are best, with Cycladic chic meets modern minimalism decor, and bathrooms are gorgeous